-Section B: Model Selection Process - Describe in detail:
+Section B: Model Selection Process -Describe in detail:

-- 1. The process the LEA and campus followed/will follow to select a school intervention model that aligns to the identified needs of the campus. - 2.
-The timeline delineating the steps the campus will take to implement the selected intervention.
+1. The process the LEA and campus followed/will follow to select a school intervention model that aligns to the

+2. The timeline delineating the steps the campus will take to implement the selected intervention.